Before and After Gallery

 Class III Malocclusion Treated with Rapid Palatal Expander

 An (RPE) is used to expand and make the upper jaw wider.
-For best results it is suggested to use before the palatal sutures fuse together, this process is usually done around the ages of 13-15 years.
+For best results, it is suggested to be used before the palatal sutures fuse together, this process is usually done around the ages of 13-15 years.

 Early expansion can prevent asymmetric growth and can decrease the incidence of canine impacts on the upper jaw.